1h3ll/CSRF_DELETE_CATEGORY-phpgurukul-CVE/README.md

 **🛜Proof-of-Concept (PoC):**

-1)There was a category delete functionality where only authenticated admin can delete category.
+1) There was a category delete functionality where only authenticated admin can delete category.
 ![1](https://github.com/user-attachments/assets/e89bd4f0-7e18-4160-a021-52782d46316a)
-2)HTML code to send GET request to the endpoint `/admin/manage-category.php` **CSRF-POC**
+2) HTML code to send GET request to the endpoint `/admin/manage-category.php` **CSRF-POC**
 ```
 <html>